MaartendeRuyter/pipeline-telemetry/docs/telemetry aggregation.rst

     aggregator.aggeregat_yesterda()

-PartialToDailyAggregator
+PartialToSingleAggregator
 ------------------------
 This aggregetor creates single aggregations (with telemetry_type 'SINGLE AGGREGATION') from selected telemetry objects with telemetry_type 'PARTIAL TELEMETRY'.
-PartialToDailyAggregators can be used when data jobs are split into sepreate jobs each creating their own partial telemetry.
-PartialToDailyAggregator can then be used to merge all the Partial telemetry object into a single aggregation object.
+PartialToSingleAggregators can be used when data jobs are split into sepreate jobs each creating their own partial telemetry.
+PartialToSingleAggregator can then be used to merge all the Partial telemetry object into a single aggregation object.

 MongoDB Aggregator